AsifJafree/Drill-2/README.md

     * Ron
     * Hermione
     * Dumbledore

-CLI --> $grep -o -i Pattern 'Harry Potter and the Goblet of Fire.txt' | wc -l
+Solution: $grep -o -i Pattern 'Harry Potter and the Goblet of Fire.txt' | wc -l

 5. Print lines from 100 through 200 in the book